Cassette dripping onto desks: drain sludge, not a crack

 - Concern

-- Previous advice was that the drain pan had cracked, so the cassette had to be lowered from its ceiling mount for a pan replacement.
+- If the drain pan had cracked, the cassette would have to come down from its ceiling mount for a pan replacement.

 - Found